dhruvp/angular-phonecat-re-frame/README.md

 ```

 We get the image above and store it in image-url.
 We then simply display it and we're done!
 There's no doubt this logic is simpler in angular.
 You just add an ng-click and have it reset the a scope variable.
 You then bind that scope variable to be the source of the image you have.
 But what happens when the phone images suddenly change for some reason?
-Basically when asynchronous data comes in, this model becomes far harder to work with and re-frame shines.
+Basically when asynchronous streaming data comes in, re-frame becomes far more valuable.